SammieBarasa77/employee_performance/README.md

 GROUP BY Relationship_satisfaction
 ORDER BY Relationship_satisfaction;
 ```
-Top Employees: This query will identify top-performing employees based on a combination of performance rating and years at the company.
+Top Employees: This query will identify top-performing employees based on a combination of performance ratings and years at the company.
 ```sql
 WITH top_employees_cte AS (
     SELECT